Issue the correct periods of notice

 An employer can include longer periods of notice in the employment contract.

 Note that if you plan to make 20 or more employees redundant special conditions apply.
-See our guide on redundancy: the options.
+See redundancy: the options.

 The minimum statutory notice period which must be given by an employee is at least one week's notice if employed continuously for one month or more by that employer.
 This minimum is unaffected by longer service.

-Minimum notice does not apply to casual workers, independent contractors or freelance agents - see our guide on employment status.
+Minimum notice does not apply to casual workers, independent contractors or freelance agents - see employment status.

 Unless a contract states otherwise, notice can be given on any day.
 The notice period runs from the start of the day after the day on which notice was given.
 So if a week's notice is given on a Monday, the period of notice will begin on the Tuesday and expire at the end of the following Monday.

 Some contracts of employment contain special terms about notice, eg in contracts of employees who have access to information that you wish to protect from a competitor.
 See when workers leave your employment.